New study at Galway hospital to use AI to write discharge letters at

 “Every letter remains human-reviewed, ensuring quality and safety,” he said.

 Need answers?
-We’ve got you covered.
+We have you covered.